Courtsdesk News – Terms of Service

 1. In this Agreement unless the context requires otherwise:

-1. "Courtsdesk" means Eaglegal Limited, trading as "Courtsdesk", a company registered in Ireland under company number IE532952 and with its registered office at Dogpatch, Unit 1 CHQ Building, Custom House Quay, Dublin 1, D01 Y6H7 and VAT number 3206024PH;
+2. "Courtsdesk" means Eaglegal Limited, trading as "Courtsdesk", a company registered in Ireland under company number IE532952 and with its registered office at Dogpatch, Unit 1 CHQ Building, Custom House Quay, Dublin 1, D01 Y6H7 and VAT number 3206024PH;

-2. "Courtsdesk News Service" means the searchable UK and Ireland legal news and intelligence platform, and associated tracking and monitoring tools, that Courtsdesk makes available to Subscribers as a service;
+3. "Courtsdesk News Service" means the searchable UK and Ireland legal news and intelligence platform, and associated tracking and monitoring tools, that Courtsdesk makes available to Subscribers as a service;

-6. "Subscriber" or "you" means you, the person, company, organisation, institution, media brand, or other corporate body subscribing to the Courtsdesk News Service as at the date of the Subscription Agreement;
+7. "Subscriber", "Customer" or "you" means you, the person, company, organisation, institution, media brand, or other corporate body subscribing to the Courtsdesk News Service as at the date of the Subscription Agreement;

-10. "Subscription Period" means the period of time during which you are entitled to access the Courtsdesk News Service having paid the relevant Subscription Fees;
+11. "Subscription Period" means the period of time during which you are entitled to access the Courtsdesk News Service having paid the relevant Subscription Fee, as set out in the Subscription Agreement;

 12. "Trial" means a trial of the Courtsdesk News Service for a limited period of time, as agreed between the parties in the Subscription Agreement; and